ksingh7/Try-Ceph/README.md

 * Quickest way to get your first test Ceph cluster up and running.
 * Automated Ceph installation and configuration within the box.
 * Installs and configure  ceph-dash : A Ceph graphical dashboard for monitoring.
+* Installs and configure Object Storage which is accessible via S3 or Swift API
 * User can define number of Monitor and OSD nodes for the Ceph cluster.
 * It  uses Vagrant --> Ansible --> Ceph --> Ceph-dash